-One of the perks of having knowledge on metaphysics is knowing who you can and should keep around you and who will likely end up being good friends with you.
-Many of these ex-client turned friends have either gone to another practitioner before, or is part of an industry that makes use of Chinese metaphysics a lot.
+One of the perks of having knowledge of metaphysics is knowing who you can and should keep around you and who will likely end up being good friends with you.
+Many of these ex-client-turned-friends have either gone to another practitioner before or is part of an industry that makes use of Chinese metaphysics a lot.

 One such industry, naturally, is real estate.
-One of them shared something with me which, honestly, shouldn’t surprise anyone.
+One of them shared something with me that, honestly, shouldn’t surprise anyone.

 It’s Easy To Pass Off As A Feng Shui Master